malaise/ada/README.txt

 The more usefull are 'udp_spy' and 'alook' (in directory 'misc'), 'xml_checker' (in directory xml) 'agite', 'als', 'asubst', 'lsadeps' and 'mcd'.

-The games are 'g' (in directory 'misc'), 'battleship', 'lem', 'mmind', 'nimmari' and 'sokoban'.
+The games are 'g' (in directory 'misc'), 'battleship', 'lapeau', 'lem', 'mmind', 'nimmari' and 'sokoban'.

 Hereafter is the full list and description, rated from 1 (simple) to 3 (very complex) on subjective criteria.
 A 'd' indicates that there is a specific